FactoDeepLearning/LinePytorchOCR/README.md

 # PytorchOCR

-A pytorch implementation of a line optical character recognition (OCR).
+This repository is a public implementation of the paper: "Recurrence-free unconstrained handwritten text recognition using gated fully convolutional network".

+The paper is available [here](https://www.researchgate.net/publication/346563118_Recurrence-free_unconstrained_handwritten_text_recognition_using_gated_fully_convolutional_network)

 We provide a pre-trained Gated Fully Convolutional (GFCN) model on the line IAM dataset reaching 5.23% of CER for the validation set and 7.99% for the test set.
 We used the following split of this dataset :